Prostitution: Other meanings

 The word "prostitution" can also be used metaphorically to mean debasing oneself or working towards an unworthy cause or "selling out".
 In this sense, "prostituting oneself" or "whoring oneself" the services or acts performed are typically not sexual.
 For instance, in the book The Catcher in the Rye, Holden Caulfield says of his brother ("D.B."): "Now he's out in Hollywood, D.B., being a prostitute.
 If there's one thing I hate, it's the movies.
 Don't even mention them to me."
-D.B. is not literally a prostitute; Holden feels that his job writing B-movie screenplays are morally debasing.
+D.B. is not literally a prostitute; Holden feels that his job writing B-movie screenplays is morally debasing.

 The prostitution metaphor, "traditionally used to signify political inconstancy, unreliability, fickleness, a lack of firm values and integrity, and venality, has long been a staple of Russian political rhetoric.
-One of the famous insults of Leon Trotsky made by Vladimir Lenin was calling him a "political prostitute".
+One of the famous insults of Leon Trotsky made by Joseph Stalin was calling him a "political prostitute".
 Leon Trotsky used this epithet himself, calling German Social Democracy, at that time "corrupted by Kautskianism", a "political prostitution disguised by theories".
 In 1938, he used the same description for the Comintern, saying that the chief aim of the Bonapartist clique of Stalin during the preceding several years "has consisted in proving to the imperialist 'democracies' its wise conservatism and love for order.
 For the sake of the longed alliance with imperialist democracies [Stalin] has brought the Comintern to the last stages of political prostitution."

 Besides targeting political figures, the term is used in relation to organizations and even small countries, which "have no choice but to sell themselves", because their voice in world affairs is insignificant.
 In 2007, a Russian caricature depicted the Baltic states as three "ladies of the night", "vying for the attentions of Uncle Sam, since the Russian client has run out of money".